Alcatraz714/Duck-Shoot/README.md

 # Duck-Shoot
-A try on the duck game
+A try on the duck game with basic functions working.
+Polish and fine tuning will be added soon